osmondchiu/osmondchiu.github.io/policy/index.md

 excerpt: "A list of recent publications and previous events"

 ---
-I work on public sector and labour market policy, with a focus on strengthening public institutions, improving workforce capability, diversity, equity and inclusion, and advancing social democratic reform.
+<p>I work on public sector and labour market policy, with a focus on strengthening public
+institutions, improving workforce capability, diversity, equity and inclusion, and advancing social democratic reform.
 </p>